-As a supplier, I only respond to a specific inquiry.
+As a supplier, I only respond to a specific Alibaba inquiry.
 When your question is very broad, it is difficult for the supplier to understand and follow up with you.
 Describe the product you are interested in detail. “

 It is crystal clear and easy to follow.
 A professional buyer knows that it is unrealistic to ask suppliers to quote their entire product line.
 Instead, you start with some models and work from there.
 You also provide highly clear product specifications and allow suppliers to fill in the gaps.
 In this way, you show that you know one or two things about the product in question.
-This is the kind of buyer that Chinese suppliers are looking for.
+This is the kind of buyers that Chinese suppliers are looking for.

 2. You describe yourself as a (too) small buyer

 So, you have just started your own online store, and you lack business experience before.
 Well, you have to start somewhere, but there is no reason to tell your Chinese supplier.
 Chinese manufacturers are not entrepreneurial incubators.
 They want serious business now, not five years later.
 Let’s make another comparison:

 This is true.
 Although the order quantity required for these two inquiries is the same (300 pieces), the impression is entirely different.

 First of all, China is a hierarchical society, and the people respect authority.
 It doesn’t matter if the company’s senior purchasing manager happens to be the sole owner and employee or if the “e-commerce department” is a simple Shopify store.
 The key is that you give the impression that you are a valuable customer.
 This is a must if you want to attract attention.